 The number one reason to order chicks online is the variety available.
 Buying at the feed store you might have 5 or 6 options total, buying online you have 5 or 6 options for Cochin color.

 I have a large mixed flock and I love having a variety of birds, few things make me happier than an egg basket filled with colorful eggs.

-I keep Easter Eggers for blue eggs, Welsummers for chocolate brown eggs, Brahmas for tan eggs, Cochins just because their fluffy butts make me happy and Silkies for my kids to love and adore.
+I keep Easter Eggers for blue eggs, Welsummers for chocolate brown eggs, Wyandottes & Brahmas for lots of winter eggs, Cochins just because their giant fluffy butts make me happy and Silkies for my kids to love and adore.